sktxdev/UNTJSWorkshop/README.md

 doctor's offices the ability to schedule making appointments for their patients to see one of their physicians.

-For this workshop, all storage is done via cookies.
+For this workshop, all storage is done via local storage.
 All you need is a decent code editor and a browser to be able to follow the workshop.

 </pre>